ON THIS PAGE

 “ICA is designed to connect apostles’ wisdom and resources in order that each member can function more strategically, combine their efforts globally, and effectively accelerate the advancement of the Kingdom of God on earth.
 To maximize this effort, ICA is apostolically lead and prophetically influenced.
 ICA is currently the largest known professional Christian society of God-ordained and man-recognized apostles in the world today.

-The current list of ICA members can be found HERE.
+While there no longer seems to be an online list of current ICA members, THIS page shows how many nations ICAL has formed, or is in the process of forming, national Coalitions in.
 It includes churches from all over the world in countries as diverse as Brazil, Bulgaria, Canada, Greece, Ghana, Iceland, Croatia, Italy, Japan, Indonesia, Nigeria, Poland, Malawi, Ireland and many more countries.

 John Kelly was not only founding apostle of the International Coalition of Apostles (ICA), but he now serves as ICA’s “Ambassadorial Apostle”, who “convenes apostolic summits in different regions of the U.S. from time to time” .
 John Kelly’s web site LEAD or Leadership Education for Apostolic Development says he… [All Emphasis Added]